-A “secretive wizard” about whom little is known (FW).
+Paracelsus was a “secretive wizard” about whom little is known (FW).
 There is a bust of him in a Hogwarts corridor that Peeves has been known to drop on people’s heads (OP14).
 Harry received one of his Chocolate Frog trading cards during his first ride on the Hogwarts Express (PS6, CS/g).

 Newt Scamander used the phrase “Thank Paracelsus” to express his relief that Frank the Thunderbird had not escaped from captivity inside his suitcase in 1926 (WFT).